 Choosing the Best Gloves & Mittens for Skiing and Snowboarding

 When you’re taking to the slopes on your skis or snowboard, it’s easy for your extremities to get chilly quickly (and by that, I mean your fingers!).
 The last thing you need is cold, painful hands slowing you down or ruining your fun if you choose the wrong pair of gloves.
 So choosing the best gloves & mittens for skiing and snowboarding is essential if you want to spend hours hitting the slopes.
 The question is, which to choose?
-Here’s our handy guide to choosing the right gloves for your day on the slopes.
+Here’s our handy guide to choosing the right gloves or mittens for your day on the slopes.

-Related: Choosing the right type of sock
+- Related: Choosing the Right Type of Sock

-Unlike normal gloves, skiing or snowboarding gloves are designed specifically to withstand colder temperatures, keeping your hands toasty and flexible out there.
+Unlike bushcraft gloves, skiing or snowboarding gloves are designed specifically to withstand colder temperatures, keeping your hands toasty and flexible out there.
 Some also offer waterproofing features in case your hands get wet in the snow, and they offer wicking abilities to keep you cool during high-intensity activities.
 Neat, right?

 So, there are several types of gloves & mittens for skiing and snowboarding: